bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 This tells us that we have a file that has been changed, but is not saved into the git history yet.

-To do this we will use the 'add' command:
+To save the file into the git history, we will use the 'add' command:

 ```bash
   git add Lesson1-Git/newFile.js
 ```

-This has added our changes to the history, now to save that history, we will use "commit".
+This has added our changes to the history.
+Now to save that history, we will use "commit".
 Commit will take all of our added changes and save it to git history.
-For future reference you will be able to leave a message about the changes, this will make it easier to go back and find the changes you(or anyone) are looking for in the future ,if you should need to.
+For future reference, you will be able to leave a message about the changes.
+This will make it easier to go back and find the changes you - or anyone else - are looking for in the future.
 It is always a good idea to leave a concise description of the changes in your commit.
-A shorthand way of leaving an inline message is using the '-m' flag and writing your message directly after, in quotes.
+A shorthand way of leaving an inline message is using the '-m' flag and writing your message directly after in quotes.

 ```bash
   git commit -m 'added new file, newFile.js'
 ```

 Now that we have our changes saved locally, we want to share those changes in our Github.
-To do this we will "push"
+To do this we will "push".

 ```bash
   git push
 ```

 You will be prompted for your username and password.
-Enter these and then you will receive a message if your changes were pushed successfully:
+Enter these.
+You will then receive a message notifying you if your changes were pushed successfully:

 ```bash
   Counting objects: 5, done.